tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Diffie-Hellman share which MUST be in the same group.
-If a pure PSK or an (EC)DHE-PSK cipher suite is negotiated, then the ServerHello will contain a "pre_shared_key" extension indicating which if the client's offered PSKs was selected.
+If a pure PSK or an (EC)DHE-PSK cipher suite is negotiated, then the ServerHello will contain a "pre_shared_key" extension indicating which of the client's offered PSKs was selected.

 The server then sends two messages to establish the Server Parameters: